databrary/policies/sops.md

 	participant_id		test_date	mos_at_test	sex		perm_level
 	study01_7824		20121230	5.15		f		2
 	study01_7824_01		20121230	NA		NA		3
 	study01_7824_02		20121230	NA		NA		3
 	study01_7825		20130102	4.75		m		3
 	study01_7825_01		20130102	NA		NA		0

 In this case, the recording featuring participant 7824 includes two other individuals (7825\_01, and 7824\_02) both of whom who gave level 3 permission.
 But, the participant's parent or guardian gave only level 2 permission, so that level will be binding on the entire recording.
 Similarly, for the recording featuring participant 7825, level 3 permission was given, but a non-participant refused to grant sharing permission.
 Thus, no recording depicting this individual may be shared.
 If the recording can be edited to remove this person from the recording, the modified file may be shared.

 Note that these files must not contain personally identifying information.
 Participants must be identified by alphanumeric code.
 Databrary will recommend best practices about the construction of participant identification codes in order to facilitate automated deposit cataloging.
 Contributors who use the LabNanny software will have Databrary-compatible participant identification codes assigned for them.
 Investigators are strongly encouraged to provide participant's age-at-testing and sex.

 Databrary will publish text (.txt, .csv) and spreadsheet (.xls, .xlsx, .odf) templates to make it easy for investigators to report this type of information in a consistent format.
-Before any raw data files may be uploaded to Databrary, participants must upload information about participant sharing permission levels in one of these approved formats.
+Before any raw data files may be uploaded to Databrary, members must upload information about participant sharing permission levels in one of these approved formats.

+> We should just provide a web form for entering this information when uploading data.
+We can provide templates for convenience but there's no reason to force people to have an extra step when they can just enter it directly.

 ##### Automatic tagging of individual data files with permission to share level